proflynch/CRC-Press/README.md

 ## Corrections

-For corrections to the content in the published book, see the file errata.md.
+For corrections to the content in the published book, see the file Errata.pdf.

 Please contact me if you notice any errors.